dahm641/tech258_cloud/linux/readme.md

 ~ within top can sort using shift m for memory shift p for processor and shift n for newest~
 ```

 #### parent process and child process

 if you kill parent child will remain as a zombie process

+kill using `kill` command

+exit processes with c or ctrl c or ctrl q